kartikverma1/politiciant_tweets_covid19/README.md

 To know more about the analysis, you can find a medium article on this here -

 The python file "extract_tweets.py" was used to extract the tweets.
-The excel file "Clean Data v1.0.xlsx" contains the data and the details of the categorization.
+The csv file "Consolidated tweets.csv" contains the data and the details of the categorization.
-Folllowing are the column headers in the clean data file -
+Folllowing are the column headers in that file -

   sr. no.